criteo/criteo-api-java-sdk/sdks/retailmedia_2022-10/docs/AudienceApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         AudienceApi apiInstance = new AudienceApi(defaultClient);
-        String accountId = "accountId_example"; // String | ID of the account to which this audience belongs.
+        Long accountId = 56L; // Long | ID of the account to which this audience belongs.
         CreateRetailMediaAudienceRequest createRetailMediaAudienceRequest = new CreateRetailMediaAudienceRequest(); // CreateRetailMediaAudienceRequest |
         try {
             CreateRetailMediaAudienceResponse result = apiInstance.createAudience(accountId, createRetailMediaAudienceRequest);